 The majority of people travel to and from Thailand without a problem and the most you're likely to encounter is a cold, traveler's cough – as they call it – or food poisoning from a dodgy street food stall.

-But as with most things in life, it's better to be safe than sorry, and I'm here to help.
+But as with most things in life, it's better to be safe than sorry, and that's why I've written this guide.

-If you’re planning a trip over to the Land of Smiles, I've compiled vaccination recommendations to ensure that your time in the Kingdom is without the threat of illness, and some general health tips so you're fully clued up.
+If you’re planning a trip to the Land of Smiles, I've compiled all the information you need on vaccination recommendations to ensure that your time in the Kingdom is without the threat of illness, plus some general health tips so you're fully clued up.

 What The NHS & CDC Say